Return to top

 Create your Chocolate Chip Cookie Batter

-In a separate bowl, cream together your butter and both sugars.
-Mix on low speed until the mixture is light and fluffy.
+In a separate bowl, I cream together the butter and both sugars, mixing on low speed until the mixture is light and fluffy.

 butter and sugar mixed in a bowl